7 Tips to Ensure Protection from Coronavirus and Other Diseases

 The point here is that you need to know what your most critical systems are, and what you can do to keep them intact.
 Talk to your suppliers, vendors, employees, and customers and find out what potential issues they could encounter, and how that fits in with your own plan.
 Gathering information to make the best decisions and preparations possible is paramount.

 For example, one failure point can be having your guards fall ill.
-Having a guard shack with its own restroom can be instrumental in minimizing your guard’s exposure to the public and to virus germs.
-Having security cameras and even remote communications systems not unlike the popular Ring doorbell system can, in a pinch, help to stretch a small staff of guards that has been shrunk by illness, cover a larger area.
+Having a security shack or guard shack with its own restroom can be instrumental in minimizing your guard’s exposure to the public and to virus germs.
+Having security cameras and even remote communications systems not unlike the popular Ring doorbell system can, in a pinch, help to stretch a small staff of guards that has been reduced by illness, cover a larger area.